grpc/grpc-java/examples/src/main/java/io/grpc/examples/manualflowcontrol/README.md

 ### Outgoing Flow Control

-The underlying layer (such as netty) will make the write wait when there is no space to write the next message.
+The underlying layer (such as Netty) will make the write wait when there is no space to write the next message.
 This causes the request stream to go into a not ready state and the outgoing onNext method invocation waits.
 You can explicitly check that the stream is ready for writing before calling onNext to